wanderview/wanderview.github.com/source/_posts/2018-04-06-clients-api-in-firefox-59.markdown

 ## Goals

-Based on the problem space the design had to meet these goals:
+Based on the problem space described above, I chose to focus the design on these goals:

 1. Equal support for both main thread windows and off-main-thread worker clients.
 2. Client identity must be created before the non-subresource network request.